kubernetes-sigs/gateway-api/geps/gep-2649/index.md

 proposal](https://github.com/kubernetes-sigs/gateway-api/issues/611).

 ### Policy Attachment for Ingress
-Attaching a Directly Attached Policy to Gateway resources for ingress use cases is relatively straightforward.
-A policy can reference the resource it wants to apply to.
+When talking about Direct Attached Policy attaching to Gateway resources for ingress use cases (as discussed in GEP-2648), the flow is relatively straightforward.
+A policy can reference the resource it wants to apply to, and only affects that resource.

-Access is granted with RBAC - anyone that has access to create a RetryPolicy in a given namespace can attach it to any resource within that namespace.

 ![Simple Ingress Example](images/2649-ingress-simple.png)

-An Inherited Policy can attach to a parent resource, and then each policy applies to the referenced resource and everything below it in terms of hierarchy.
+However, an Inherited Policy can attach to a parent resource, and then each policy applies to the referenced resource and everything below it in terms of hierarchy.

+In the simple example above, the TimeoutPolicy _attaches_ to the Gateway but _affects_ the HTTPRoute.
+That's the very thing that makes this an Inherited Policy.

-Although this example is likely more complex than many real world use cases, it helps demonstrate how policy attachment can work across namespaces.
+Although the next example is likely more complex than many real world use cases, it helps demonstrate how policy attachment can work across namespaces.

 ![Complex Ingress Example](images/2649-ingress-complex.png)

+In this example, the Gateway has a TimeoutPolicy attached, which affects the HTTPRoute in the App namespace.
+That HTTPRoute also has the Direct Attached RetryPolicy attached, which affects the HTTPRoute itself, and one of the backends has a HealthCheckPolicy attached to the Service, which is also a Direct Attached Policy.

+This shows how Direct and Inherited Policies can be attached to varied objects and still apply the relevant configuration.

+As a preview of a later section though, ask yourself: If I was the owner of the HTTPRoute, how would I know what Policy was affecting it at any point in time?

 ### Policy Attachment for Mesh
 Although there is a great deal of overlap between ingress and mesh use cases,